From Shush to Chogha Zanbil: A Journey through Ancient Elam

 Conquests and Reigns

 Ashurbanipal conquered the city of Shush between 465 and 460 BC and leveled it like other Assyrian conquests.
 Darius I of the Achaemenid Empire rebuilt the town and established his Apadana Palace on the royal mound.
 Xerxes also lived in Shush.
-During the time of Ardeshir I, a significant fire they destroyed most of Shush’s structures.
+During the time of Ardeshir I, a significant fire destroyed most of Shush’s structures.
 The remnants of these ancient sites were unearthed in the 20th century.

 Elam: Land of the Gods